November 13, 2024

 There are a number of known issues within the newly launched Care and Case Management System (CCM) that are not directly impacting member eligibility or provider payments, but are adding to case managers' workload and contributing to the backlog.

-Known Issue Identification: HCPF has identified all known issues and is working with the CCM vendor to implement the system changes to ensure the CCM system meets user requirements and needs.
+Known Issue Identification: HCPF has identified known issues in the CCM system and is working with the CCM vendor to implement the system changes to ensure the changes meet user requirements and needs.

-• Additional resources have been added to the vendor to provide training support, call center staffing, and development staff to help implement system changes faster.
+- Additional funding has been provided to the CCM vendor so they may increase training support, call center staffing, and development staff to help implement system changes faster.

-Case Management Support Structure: HCPF will implement an improved Case Management Systems Support structure that will improve the way system changes are communicated, identify and work through open issues quickly, and partner with case management agencies to improve overall outcomes for LTSS members and business needs for case managers.
+Case Management Support Structure: HCPF implemented an improved Case Management Systems Support structure that will improve the way system changes are communicated, identified and work through open issues quickly.
+HCPF is partnering with case management agencies to improve overall outcomes for LTSS members and business needs for case managers.

 Reducing Case Management and County Backlog